nameless-and-blameless/TAG/drafts/Shady-Love.md

 4. **"Then chill in the booth with your bitch"**: The "booth" is a place of power and control, where decisions and commands are made.
 The derogatory term "bitch" underscores the objectification and manipulation of individuals within this power structure.

 5. **"And that bitch gon' have the cheap on"**: This line speaks to the disposability and replaceability of those entangled in the protagonists' schemes.
 "Cheap" suggests a lack of genuine value or loyalty.
+Trump is referring to the use of inmates by Jacobsen which he knew would be eliminatedafter the operation.

 6. **"Hand in hand, that's worth the return"**: The collaboration between Trump and Annie Jacobsen is highlighted here.
 Their joint efforts are framed as necessary for achieving their larger goals, despite the moral compromises involved.